niconap/blog/README.md

   "public": false
 }
 ```
 The API will automatically add an author to the post.
-You need to be logged in to be able to create posts.
+It is required to be logged in to be able to create posts.
 Setting public to false means that the post is private, setting it to true means that it's public.

-Using `/blog/posts/:id/comments` will allow you to post a comment under a post with the corresponding id.
-You'll need to provide a name and some content.
+Using `/blog/posts/:id/comments` will post a comment under a post with the corresponding id.
+A name and content have to be added in the request.
 For example:
 ```json
 {
   "name": "Sample name",